thedaviddias/Front-End-Performance-Checklist/README.md

 For each rule, you will have a paragraph explaining *why* this rule is important and *how* you can fix it.
 For more deep information, you should find links that will point to 🛠 tools, 📖 articles or 📹 medias that can complete the checklist.

 All items in the **Front-End Performance Checklist** are essentials to achieve the highest performance score but you would find an indicator to help you to eventually prioritised some rules amount others.
-There are 3 levels of priority / impact:
+There are 3 levels of priority:

-* ![Low][low] means that the item has a **low** priority and impact on your project.
+* ![Low][low] means that the item has a **low** priority.
-* ![Medium][medium] means that the item has a **medium** priority and impact on your project.
+* ![Medium][medium] means that the item has a **medium** priority.
 You shouldn't avoid tackling that item.
-* ![High][high] means that the item has a **high** priority and impact on your project.
+* ![High][high] means that the item has a **high** priority.
 You can't avoid following that rule and implement the corrections recommended.

 ### Performance tools